PMahern/StableDiffusionTagManager/readme.md

 ## Image editing/cropping

 The image viewer itself has some tools for simple editing of the image.
-It's not meant to replace photoshp or paint.net but it gives you a place to quickly tweak images in your dataset without having to go to another application.
+It's not meant to replace photoshop or paint.net but it gives you a place to quickly tweak images in your dataset without having to go to another application.

 ![image](https://github.com/PMahern/StableDiffusionTagManager/assets/18010074/24d93cea-dce4-4e57-aa94-65356484956b)